hallsamuel90/brik-blog-ui/README.md

 3. Commit your Changes (`git commit -m 'wrote a sweet blog post!'`)
 4. Push to the Branch (`git push origin post/some-sweet-blog-post`)
 5. Open a Pull Request

+Once the Pull Request is accepted, a new build will kick off and your post will automatically be published to the site.

+Make sure npm run build works locally or the build in our CI/CD will fail and the updates won't be visible on the site.

 ## License